gperez21/Dollar-Store/README.md

 [Dollar Store Data:](https://raw.githubusercontent.com/jshannon75/snap_retailers_2008_2017/master/data/dollars_all_wide.csv) Location and other data on dollar stores in the continental USA

 [Shapefiles for Congressional Districts:](https://www.census.gov/geo/maps-data/data/cbf/cbf_cds.html) Shapefiles for state level districts can be found in a number of sites.

+## Methodology

+The initial data set of SNAP Authorized dollar stores listed store which existed during at least one year between 2008 and 2018.
+The vast majority of store (all but 600) existed during at least one year between 2014 and 2018.